vmware-archive/kubeless/docs/runtimes.md

 INFO[0000] Supported Runtimes are: python2.7, python3.4, python3.6, nodejs6, nodejs8, ruby2.3, ruby2.4, ruby2.5, php7.2, go1.10, dotnetcore2.0, java1.8, ballerina0.981.0
 ```

 Each runtime is encapsulated in a container image.
 The reference to these images are injected in the Kubeless configuration.
-You can find the source code of all runtimes in [`docker/runtime`](https://github.com/kubeless/kubeless/tree/master/docker/runtime).

 ### NodeJS